-DLR's activities are concentrated exclusively around mortgage credit operations, with the funding structure being based solely on the issuance of Covered Bonds.
+DLR's activities are concentrated exclusively around mortgage credit operations, with the funding structure being based solely on the issuance of ROs or SDOs.
 Moreover, DLR's compliance with the specific balance principle implies that, in connection with its day-to-day disbursement of loans, DLR issues bonds subject to terms identical to those of the borrowers.
 In other words, the mortgage payments, excluding administration fees, received by DLR must match DLR's payments to investors.
-The liquidity risk is therefore primarily related to the risk that the Issuer is unable to sell the required volume of Bonds in connection with refinancing, which may cause DLR to lose its authorisation to issue Bonds.
+The liquidity risk is therefore primarily related to the risk that the Issuer is unable to sell the required volume of Bonds in connection with refinancing, which may entail that DLR is compelled to extend the term to maturity of maturing Bonds.